 The Iowa State University College of Veterinary Medicine, the Iowa Pork Industry Center, The Iowa Veterinary Medical Association, and the American Association of Swine Veterinarians (AASV), District 6, sponsor the ISU James D. McKean Swine Disease Conference.
 The conference was renamed in 2015 after the death of longtime conference chair, Dr. James D. McKean, and was previously known as the Annual Swine Disease Conference for Swine Practitioners.
 The conference will be held at the Scheman Building, in Ames, Iowa, on November 1-2, 2018.

 The program is designed to answer daily concerns of swine practitioners.

-We are also pleased to announce that we will be holding 3 pre-conference workshops on the Wednesday afternoon prior to the beginning of the main conference.
-These workshops will cover bioinformatics tools for Influenza analysis, serological and surveillance monitoring and an interactive diagnostic work shop to be held with the pathologists at the VDL.
+We are also pleased to announce that we will again be holding 3 pre-conference workshops on the Wednesday afternoon prior to the beginning of the main conference, October 31, 2018.
+These workshops will cover African Swine Fever, Disease Surveillance, and Interactive Influenza A Virus topics.